Amir-S-22/pong-Cpp-raylib/README.md

 - raylib library

 ### Build & run
 From the project folder, give build.sh executable permission, and run it.
-The game will compile in the new folder "pong":
+The game will compile in the new folder "build":
 ```bash
 chmod +x build.sh
 ./build.sh